 You can collect data using both the Splunk Distribution of OpenTelemetry Collector and the Universal Forwarder without submitting any duplicate telemetry data.
 See Use the Splunk Universal Forwarder with the Collector to learn how.

 Ensure the following configuration in your Splunk Enterprise instance:

-Token authentication is active.
+Token authentication is active on your Log Observer Connect service account.
 See Securing Splunk Enterprise: Enable or disable token authentication to learn how.

 Allow these IPs:

 8089to all the IPs of the realms you’re using.
 Log Observer Connect needs to be able to access the search head on port